nouvalrz/gigih-family-catering/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/15761887-db1940df-9252-4726-9180-75071cfd7ef9?action=collection%2Ffork&collection-url=entityId%3D15761887-db1940df-9252-4726-9180-75071cfd7ef9%26entityType%3Dcollection%26workspaceId%3D9dd5c971-fcf2-42e2-8fce-0406681c03a3)

-## Auto Cancelation for Order Status Fetaures
+## Auto Cancelation for Order Status
 I have created a feature to change the order status to canceled after 5 pm if it has not been paid.
 I'm using a cronjob set using a gem named `Whenever`.

 To see the configuration of the schduled cron job, see the `config\schedule.rb` file and the rake file used is in `lib\tasks\order.rake`.